IBM-Cloud/Bluemix-ServiceBroker/README.md

 Depending on the broker, the service ID and plan ID need to be changed in the source code or configuration file for that broker.
 In some cases the code already uses automatically generated [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) to avoid possible errors.

 # Register And Manage Service Brokers in Bluemix
 Create, list, update and delete service brokers.
 Enable their service plans for use.

+Cloud Foundry provides an [API for managing service brokers](http://docs.cloudfoundry.org/services/api.html).
+It defines mandatory and optional data is exchanged between Cloud Foundry and the broker.
+Bluemix uses that Cloud Foundry API and details which of the optional data it would like to have in order for the Bluemix UI to work properly.
+The [Bluemix documentation on managing the catalog has a description and a sample](https://console.eu-gb.bluemix.net/docs/admin/index.html#oc_catalog).

 ## Bluemix Public: Space-Scoped Private Brokers